Hennepin County Conciliation Court

 You may ask to change your hearing date only one time.
 If you need to make additional requests, the Court may order you to pay costs of up to $50.

-If you need a continuance because you have been unable to serve the other party, according to Rule 508(d) of the MN Rules of General Practice, you must be able to serve and file proof of service within 60 days after issuance of summons.
-If you are unable to meet this deadline, you need to dismiss and refile your case.
+Per Rule 508(d) of the MN Rules of General Practice, you must serve and file proof of service within 60 days of the issuance of the Summons.
+If you are unable to meet this deadline, please note that the Court may not grant a continuance for that reason.
+You may need to dismiss your claim and refile.

 If a party fails to appear at a Conciliation Court hearing, the case could end up being stricken, dismissed, or a default judgment could be granted.
 For example: